FIGHTING A SPEEDING TICKET IN COLUMBUS

 In fact, the Columbus Dispatch reports that Ohio has handed out more than $400,000 in grants in 2012 to police agencies statewide to beef up traffic enforcement.

-Speeding tickets in Ohio can cost you up to $150 in fines plus additional court costs, cost you points on your license, drive up your car insurance premiums, spark sanctions by your employer and even result in jail time for multiple offenses.
+Minor misdemeanor speeding tickets in Ohio can cost you up to $150 in fines plus additional court costs, cost you points on your license, drive up your car insurance premiums, spark sanctions by your employer and even result in jail time for multiple offenses.
 Drivers can be charged with doubled fines if they are caught speeding through construction zones.

 Hiring a lawyer can help–and can reduce your total costs.
 Most people just pay their tickets in full online or mail in their fine.
 But think twice before you pay the ticket.
 Receiving a citation for a speeding or other moving violation does not mean that you are guilty of the offense.